jsightapi/online-editor-frontend/tests/manual-tests/share-link-tests.md

 3. **Reset example.** Repeat all the basic share test cases, but check if you can reset an example just before sharing a link, and immediately after sharing a link, and immediately after opening a link in a new browser.
-4. **Close window.** Repeat all the basic share test cases, but try to close the browser window every time after changing a saved JSight code.
+4. NOT IMPLEMENTED. **Close window.** Repeat all the basic share test cases, but try to close the browser window every time after changing a saved JSight code.
 Browser must show a warning, that the code was not saved.
-5. **Previous button.** Repeat all the basic share test cases, but try to press the "Previous" browser button every time after changing a saved JSight code.
+5. NOT IMPLEMENTED. **Previous button.** Repeat all the basic share test cases, but try to press the "Previous" browser button every time after changing a saved JSight code.
 Browser must show a warning, that the code was not saved.
 6. **Change code.** Repeat all the basic share test cases, but set in the editor another code any time before opening a new shared link.
 For example, use this code: